poojahooda22/Fluid-simulation-experiment/README.md

 ## React Compiler
 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add  se[this documentation](https://react.dev/learn/react-compiler/installation)

-## Expanding the ESLint configuration
+## Expanding the ESLint configuratio

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint ru